Can’t Pay Business Rates?

 (1) Talk to your local council right away.
 They might be able to help by setting up a payment plan or lowering your rates.

 (2) See if you can get business rates relief.
 There are different kinds of relief based on your business type and situation.
-You can find this information on the government’s website.
+You can find this information on the government’s website here.

-(3) It’s also a good idea to get advice from a professional like an accountant or insolvency practitioner.
-We can look at your finances and suggest the best steps for you.
+(3) It’s also a good idea to get advice from a professional like an accountant or insolvency practitioner such as ourselves.
+Being unable to pay debts when due can be an indicator of insolvency which isn’t something you can navigate alone.

 Other options to think about: